 For the best user experience, you probably want to insert this blocking script after the above the fold page content has loaded.
 Or if you’re okay with additional 500ms latency added to your page load time, this can be easily done.

 Use post-bid.
-The downsides are that post-bid no longer allows your header bidding partners to compete with DFP/AdX, but they can still compete with each other.
+The downsides are that post-bid no longer allows your header bidding partners to compete with Google Ad Manager/AdX, but they can still compete with each other.
 For more information, see What is post-bid?.